BeroBurny/Neighborhood-Map-React-/README.md

 This project use TypeScript for details check on [typescriptlang.org](https://www.typescriptlang.org)

 ### Back-End Server
 Back-End server is simple `Express` server based on `nodeJs`.
-Required Front-End application
+Required for Front-End application
 For installing it navigate inside `RESTful` folder and make `npm install` (or `yarn install`)
 Server use MongoDB for database if you need one here is guide => [guide link](https://docs.mongodb.com/manual/installation/)
 Then start server whit `npm start` (or `yarn start`)